shybovycha/shybovycha.github.io/_posts/2015-11-26-end-to-end-testing-with-webdriverio.md

 ./node_modules/selenium-standalone/bin/selenium-standalone start
 {% endhighlight %}

-Now, all the tests we will be writing with *Jasmine*, so we need that one:
+Now, in all our tests we will be using using *Jasmine*, since it allows to create a beautiful code, which is easy to support (if you need the maximum help from your customer - consider using *Cucumber* and BDD approach - I will cover this topic in one of my future posts).
+So we need to add Jasmine dependency to our project:

 {% highlight bash %}
 npm install --save jasmine